 We are excited to hear your idea and we are always open to discuss it!
 Tell us a bit more about you and the project you have in mind.

 Send us your request for proposal, and we'll reply with the estimate.

-This positive testimonial, we are pleased to say, is a natural result working closely with the client to deliver what they need.
+This positive testimonial, we are pleased to say, is a natural result of working closely with the client to deliver what they need.
 Our work ensured this product could be initially rolled out in seven Skilled Nursing Facilities across the U.S.

 We have a long term relationship with Anadea and receive the highest quality results.
 We have no reason to go anywhere else for our development needs.
 Our reputation as a SaaS provider is highly respected and Anadea plays a big role in keeping it that way.
-Thanks you for all your hard work!
+Thank you for all your hard work!

 Mr. Regan, just wanted to let you know how your software has made my job easier.
 I have been an MDS coordinator since 1998 and have worked with several different software providers.
 OnTrac was easy to operate and manipulate between MDS and Careplan.
 I loved the main page, being able to print from that page was a time saver.
 I give this software 5 stars, great product.

 OnTrac is a US healthcare workflow automation system for skilled nursing facilities.
 The software our team has developed solves numerous difficulties that nurses are facing, and takes into account the regulations they need to adhere to according to US government guidelines.
 This development project included the creation of the following features: EHR/EMR, census MDS 3.0, HIPAA 5010, Care Plans, and it also included modules that lighten the work of nurses, and automate internal procedures in medical facilities.